Failure of the simultaneous block diagonalization technique applied to complete and cluster synchronization of random networks: Application of the SBD technique to complete synchronization of networks with different types of connections

 As stated before, $P^T L^{(i)}P=\oplus _{j=1}^{n} B_j^{(i)}$, where all the matrices $B_j$ have the same block-diagonal form.
 Therefore, Eqs.\ \eqref{Eq7} can be decoupled as follows,

 where $D_{i}$ is the block-dimension of $B_i$, $\sum_i D_i=N$.

-Recall that for a given value of $i$ ($i=1$) we obtain scalar blocks $B^{(1)}_1=B^{(2)}_1=0$, which are associated with a perturbation parallel to the synchronization manifold.
-Therefore, to analyze the stability of the synchronous solution, we only need to deal with the other $i>1$ transverse blocks \eqref{Eq8}.
+We note that for a given value of $i$ ($i=1$) we obtain scalar blocks $B^{(1)}_1=B^{(2)}_1=0$, which are associated with a perturbation parallel to the synchronization manifold.
+Therefore, to analyze the stability of the synchronous solution, we only need to assess Eq. \eqref{Eq8} for the remaining $i>1$ transverse blocks.